brotatotes/bht-automation/bht gen 3/1 Thessalonians/Chapter 2/1 Thessalonians 2 1 bht.md

 ### John Calvin:
 1. "He says, therefore, that his entering in unto them had not been vain, as ambitious persons manifest much show, while they have nothing of solidity; for he employs the word vain here as contrasted with efficacious."
 2. "It was therefore an evidence of a Divine work that Paul, after having been subjected to evils of various kinds and to ignominy, did, as if in a perfectly sound state, shew no hesitation in making an attempt upon a large and opulent city, with the view of subjecting the inhabitants of it to Christ."
-3. "In the mean time he stood firm and undaunted, from which it appears that he was held up (521) by the hand of God; for this is what he means when he says that he was emboldened."
+3. "In the second department the same Divine power is beheld, for he does not discharge his duty with applause and favor, but required to maintain a keen conflict.
+In the mean time he stood firm and undaunted, from which it appears that he was held up by the hand of God."

 ### Philip Schaff:
 1. "For yourselves are my witnesses."
 2. "It has not been useless and inefficacious."
+3. "Without this reference to the effects of his preaching, it is impossible to give its proper significance to the verb."

 ### Archibald T. Robertson:
-1. "That it has not become empty."
+1. "that it hath not been found vain"
 2. "Non inanis, sed plena virtutis."
-3. "One easily leads to the other."
+3. "Κενος is hollow, empty, while ματαιος is fruitless, ineffective."

 ### John Gill:
-1. "It was not a vain show with outward pomp and splendour, as the public entrances of ambassadors into cities usually are; but with great meanness, poverty, reproach, and persecution."
+1. "It was not a vain show with outward pomp and splendour."
-2. "The message they came with, from the King of kings, was not a vain, light, empty, and trifling one; but solid and substantial, and of the greatest importance."
+2. "The apostle came not with deceit and guile, with flattering words or a cloak of covetousness."
 3. "The word did not return void and empty; but was powerful and efficacious to the conversion of many souls."

 ### John Wesley: